Skip to main content

 It’s common to experience:

-• Days where changes feel less noticeable
+• days where changes feel less noticeable

-• Temporary fluctuations in energy or mood
+• temporary fluctuations in mood or energy

 If You’re Not Noticing Changes Yet